Kian H. Kelly

 Hi, I’m Kian.
 I earned my BS in Biology in 2022 from Fort Lewis College in Durango, Colorado.
 During my time there, I worked on various projects in synthetic organic chemistry, ecology, and molecular virology.
 I also participated in the National Science Foundation REU program at Cornell Unviersity, where I obtained the first cryo-electron micrographs of the plant membrane protein NPF3.
 These experiences allowed me to develop skills in molecular cloning, membrane protein expression and purification, and bacterial artificial chromosome recombineering.

 In 2023, I joined the Jason Stajich lab at the University of California, Riverside, as a Plant Pathology PhD student.
 My research focuses on understanding the ecology of biological soil crust fungi.
-I have demonstrated that biocrust-fungal associations are an excellent model for studying interactions between ancient organisms such as bryophytes and early divergent fungi.
-Additionally, my work has illuminated the effects of climate change on dryland microbial diversity.
-Currently, I am developing a tool called MATPredict, which uses machine learning to identify the genomic coordinates of fungal MAT loci.
+My work has illuminated the effects of climate change on dryland microbial diversity, as well as the roles of fungi in biocrusts.
 I am proficient in R, Python, Bash scripting, as well as genomic and metagenomic analyses.

 Outside the lab, I am an avid nature enthusiast, spending much of my free time hiking and reading.
 My favorite authors include Fyodor Dostoevsky, Jack London, and James Baldwin.
-My career interests lie primarily in bioinformatics.
+My career interests lie primarily in bioinformatics analysis and engineering.
 If you think I would be a good fit for your organization, please contact me using the link below.
 Cheers!